A Survey for Deep Reinforcement Learning Based Network Intrusion Detection: Reinforcement Learning Basics

 \subsubsection{Actor-Critic Network}

 Actor-Critic \cite{konda1999actor} is one of the major DRL algorithms.
-The \textit{Actor} learns the policy to take action within a given state directly (Hyper-parameters set is denoted as $\theta$), which is different from DQN (indirectly learning by approaching optimal Q value).
+The \textit{Actor} learns the policy to take action within a given state directly (the hyper-parameters set is denoted as $\theta$), which is different from DQN (indirectly learning by approaching optimal Q value).
 The \textit{critic} is utilized to evaluate the value of the policy by approaching an accurate value function using a neural network (Hyper-parameters set is denoted as $\phi$).

-Actor and critic are initialized by $\theta_0$ and $\phi_0$.
-Then, based on the initial policy $\pi_{\theta_0}(a|s)$, actor starts to explore the environment to collecting interaction experience $(s_t, a_t, r_t, s_{t+1})$.
-Critic, with initial $\phi_0$ parametric, aims to evaluate the value of the policy by calculating temporal difference (TD) in \Cref{TD_difference} using actor’s experience.
-The smaller $E(\delta_t)$ is, the better $\pi_{\theta}$ is.
-Furthermore, $\phi_0$ will be updated using $\delta_t$ and gradient decent in \Cref{gd_10}.
+Actor and critic are initialized by the $\theta_0$ and $\phi_0$.
+Then, based on the initial policy $\pi_{\theta_0}(a|s)$, actor starts to explore the environment to collect interaction experience $(s_t, a_t, r_t, s_{t+1})$.
+Critic, with initial $\phi_0$ parameters, aims to evaluate the value of the policy by calculating temporal difference (TD) in \Cref{TD_difference} using actor’s experience.
+The smaller $\mathbb{E}(\delta_t)$ is, the better $\pi_{\theta}$ is.
+Furthermore, $\phi_0$ will be updated using $\delta_t$ and gradient descent in \Cref{gd_10}.

-After updating the Critic, the parametric Actor will be upgraded based on the Critic’s opinion $(\delta_t)$.
-Then, $\theta_0$ will be updated by Equation 8.
-What is worth mentioning is that we consider $\delta_t$ as a approaching value of the advantage function to represent the relative advantage of an action compared to the average strategy (i.e., current policy $\pi_{\theta}$).
-Once upgrade parametric Actor, another epoch of collecting experience will go on and repeat the steps above.
+After updating the Critic, the Actor parameters are updated based on the TD error $\delta_t$, which serves as an estimate of the advantage function.
+The policy gradient is computed as shown in \Cref{actor_gradient}, and the Actor parameters are updated via gradient ascent: $\theta \leftarrow \theta + \alpha_\theta \nabla_{\theta} J(\theta)$, where $\alpha_\theta$ is the learning rate for the Actor.

+It is worth noting that the TD error $\delta_t$ serves as an unbiased estimate of the advantage function, representing the relative benefit of action $a_t$ compared to the baseline value $V(s_t)$.

 Based on the idea of the actor-critic network, many improved versions have been proposed.
-Advantage actor critic (A2C) \cite{mnih2016asynchronousmethodsdeepreinforcement} is an improved version of traditional A2C methods by using \textit{advantage function} \( A(s, a) \), which evaluates the extra value of choosing a specific action \( a \) compared with an average value of a state, to making a better training efficiency.
+Advantage Actor-Critic (A2C) \cite{mnih2016asynchronousmethodsdeepreinforcement} is an improved version of the basic Actor-Critic method that incorporates the \textit{advantage function} $A(s, a)$ to reduce variance in gradient estimates.
+The advantage function evaluates the relative benefit of choosing a specific action $a$ in state $s$ compared to the expected value under the current policy, thereby improving training stability and efficiency.
 Based on this idea, the update for \textit{actor} in A2C is followed by \Cref{A2Cupdate} .